trashbirdecology/luisdva.github.io/_posts/2017-01-11-Top-and-bottom-values-for-groups.md

 minmaxBr <- arrange(minmaxBr,Taxonomic_Order)
 {% endhighlight %}

-In this new data frame we see that the bat with the highest brain mass is _Pteropus giganteus_ and the bat with the lowest brain mass is the tiny _Pipistrellus subflavus_.
+In this new data frame we see that for example: the bat (Order Chiroptera) with the highest brain mass is _Pteropus giganteus_ and the bat with the lowest brain mass is the tiny _Pipistrellus subflavus_.
-We can even plot the resulting maximum and minimum brain mass values for a few orders (on a log scale, using a hacky approach to _geom|_path_) to see some of the variation.
+We can even plot the resulting maximum and minimum brain mass values for a few orders (on a log scale, using a hacky approach to _geom\_path_) to see some of the variation.

 {% highlight r %}
 # plot the min and max values for a few random orders